jacebrowning/memegen/docs/guide.md

 A handful of points that are obvious in retrospect but cost an agent several round-trips to discover:

 1. **Bootstrap once, cache.** `GET /templates/` is the single source of truth for renderable templates.
 Fetch at startup and refresh on a long interval; don't query per-meme.
-2. **`POST` raw, read back the URL.** All `POST` endpoints normalize special characters into the escape forms above and return the canonical URL in the `url` field.
-Agents that don't want to maintain the escape table client-side can `POST` raw strings and use the returned URL verbatim.
+2. **`POST` raw, read back the URL.** All `POST` endpoints apply URL escaping and return the canonical URL in the `url` field.
+Use raw strings in the request body and the returned URL verbatim; only consult the [special characters reference](https://memegen.link/#special-characters) when you must construct path-based `GET` URLs yourself.
 3. **`example.url` is a free smoke test.** Each template's `example.url` is guaranteed to render, so a `HEAD` request against that URL is the cheapest way to validate that a `template_id` is live before constructing a derived URL.
 4. **Validate `style` against `template.styles`.** Passing an unknown style name returns HTTP 422, not a default render, so client-side validation prevents user-visible errors.
 Likewise, validate `font=` against `GET /fonts/` before sending — an unknown font also returns 422.
 5. **Trim text segments to `lines`.** Don't rely on silent truncation; trim client-side to `template.lines` before joining.